szkf/i18node.js/README.md

     // default: true
     warnDefaults: true,

-    // if set to true, warns of missing translations
+    // if set to true, warns of missing translations (or newly added translations)
     // default: false
     warnMissingTranslations: false,
 })